 Tips for Saving Money

-- To save money on entrance fees and skip long lines at Chicago’s top attractions, consider purchasing a Chicago CityPASS.
+- To save money on entrance fees at Chicago’s top attractions, consider purchasing a Chicago CityPASS or Go Chicago Card.

 - Look at Groupon to find discounted attractions, tours and tickets.

 - Accommodation will likely be the most expensive thing about visiting Chicago.
-You might be able to find cheap hotels at the last minute on hotwire.com or if you visit during low or shoulder season.
+You will likely find lower prices on hotels if you visit during low or shoulder season.

 Planning a trip to Chicago?
 Check out my Chicago guides and itineraries: